 (3) Life cycle assessment of power batteries used in electric bikes - ScienceDirect

-(4) Circular and safe batteries enters force 2023 - Environmet.ec.europa.eu
+(4) Circular and safe batteries enters force in 2023 - Environmet.ec.europa.eu

 (5) Pedelection - ifeu.de